 Born into a poor frontier family, Abraham Lincoln would become a self taught lawyer and serve in the Illinois legislature and the House of Representatives.
 While campaigning for the Senate, his debates on slavery with Stephen A. Douglas brought him to national attention and helped secure the Republican presidential nomination.
 After being elected, his first term would be dominated by the American Civil War and efforts to abolish slavery.
 Lincoln would be assassinated just weeks into his second term, as the war was drawing to an end.

 In the year before the release of the the Lincoln Presidential Dollar, the bicentennial of his birth had been celebrated with four different reverse designs for the 2009 Lincoln Cent and with the issuance of the 2009 Lincoln Commemorative Silver Dollar.
 In 2010, the cent would feature a new reverse design to represent his preservation of the union.

 On November 18, 2010, the Abraham Lincoln Presidential Dollar was released into circulation, capping two years of increased presence within U.S. coinage.
-The release was marked by an official launch ceremony held at President Lincoln’s Cottage on the grounds of the Armed Forces Retirement Home in Washington, DC.
-The event was attended by US Mint Director Edmund Moy, the Director of Lincoln’s Cottage Erin Carlson Mast, and many enthusiastic members of the public.
+An official launch ceremony held at President Lincoln’s Cottage on the grounds of the Armed Forces Retirement Home in Washington, D.C marked the release.
+U.S. Mint Director Edmund Moy, the Director of Lincoln’s Cottage Erin Carlson Mast, and many enthusiastic members of the public attended the event.

-The reverse of the coin was also designed and sculpted by Everhart.
-It portrayed the Statue of Liberty with inscriptions “United States of America” and the denomination “$1”.
-The incuse edge lettering of the coin included the date, mint mark, and the motto “E Pluribus Unum”.
+Everhart also designed and sculpted the reverse of the coin.
+It portrayed the Statue of Liberty with inscriptions “UNITED STATES OF AMERICA” and the denomination “$1.”
+The incuse edge lettering of the coin included the date, mint mark, and the motto “E PLURIBUS UNUM.”